davidmerrick/codeclimate-eval/README.md

 My work for [Advent of Code 2019](https://adventofcode.com/2019)

-Written in Kotlin with TestNG for tests.
+- Written in Kotlin with TestNG for tests.
+- Uses [Codacy](https://www.codacy.com/) for code coverage reports.

 # Helpful resources